 The acoustic wave may be absorbed at the other end of the crystal (which is often cut at some angle to avoid standing-wave effects due to residual reflections).
 Such a traveling-wave geometry makes it possible to achieve a broad modulation bandwidth of many megahertz; it is ultimately limited by the single-pass propagation time of the acoustic wave through the region of the light beam.
 Other devices are resonant for the sound wave, exploiting the strong reflection of the acoustic wave at the other end of the crystal.
-The resonant enhancement can greatly increase the modulation strength (or decrease the required acoustic power), but reduces the modulation bandwidth.
+The resonant enhancement can greatly increase the modulation strength (or decrease the required acoustic power), but strongly reduces the modulation bandwidth.